Monitoring Docker container logs with Wazuh

 0644

-mode, meaning they will be readable by all the user groups, but writable by the user only. - That any log from dockerd, containerd, and docker runtime will be written to
+mode, meaning they will be readable by all the user groups, but writable by the user only./var/log/docker/docker.log

 systemctl restart rsyslog